 But, okay, so the game is the same.
 Maybe a little worse in the “puzzle” department, maybe with a few more things to occupy your time while you aren’t observing your cages, but the same.
 But I liked the first game, right?
 Well, you see, the first game had some sharp writing, clever commentary, and interesting characters.
 That’s where this game takes a real step down.

 Let’s be clear: the writing in Do Not Feed the Monkeys 2099 is fine.
 Not bad, not at all.
-But, despite the most fascinating character designs and the potential for sharp writing with this new, futuristic lens… It’s just fine.
+But, despite fascinating character designs and the potential for sharp writing with this new, futuristic lens… It’s just fine.
 The vast majority of scenes are still the same kind of mundane, everyday happenings as in the first game.
 There is a lot of talking.
 Most dialog repeats daily, meaning that it never feels very authentic, but it tends to get some sort of feeling or vibe across.
 I can’t say I got invested in any of the stories being told through the cages, but I wasn’t bored.
 They were just… fine.

 But… There in lies the real problem.
 The first game, despite having a more typical, grounded, and limited setting, was compelling.
 Deeply.
 And, more, it was satirical.
 Its humor and writing quality was related directly to its premise, to spying on your primates.
 It was effective, and it had something to say, a sharp critique of surveillance and a few other choice subjects.